 First of all, I express my best gratitude to Almighty Allah for His never-ending blessing to complete this work successfully.
-It is a great pleasure to express profound thankfulness to my respected parents, who entitled much hardship inspiring for prosecuting my studies, thereby receiving proper education.

-I would like to express my earnest respect, sincere appreciation and enormous indebtedness to my reverend Supervisor Prof. Dr. Rokeya Begum, Department of Agricultural Chemistry, Sher-e-Bangla Agricultural University, Dhaka-1207, for his scholastic supervision, helpful commentary and unvarying inspiration throughout the research work, and preparation of the thesis.
+I would like to express my earnest respect, sincere appreciation and enormous indebtedness to my reverend Supervisor Prof. Dr. Rokeya Begum, Department of Agricultural Chemistry, Sher-e-Bangla Agricultural University, Dhaka for her scholastic supervision, helpful commentary and unvarying inspiration throughout the research work, and preparation of the thesis.

 I wish to express my gratitude and best regards to my respected Co-Supervisor, Dr. Md.
-Sirajul Islam Khan, Associate Professor, Department of Agricultural Chemistry, Sher-e-Bangla Agricultural University, Dhaka-1207, for his continuous direction, constructive criticism, encouragement and valuable suggestions in carrying out the research work and preparation of this thesis.
+Sirajul Islam Khan, Associate Professor, Department of Agricultural Chemistry, Sher-e-Bangla Agricultural University, Dhaka-1207, for his continuous direction and valuable suggestions in carrying out the research work and preparation of this thesis.

-I am also highly grateful to my honorable, Md.
-Khairul Alam, Scientific Officer in Soil Science Division, BARI, Joydebpur, Gazipur-1701, for his valuable teaching, direct and indirect advice, and encouragement and co-operation during the study period.
+I am also highly grateful to honorable Scientific Officer, Md.
+Khairul Alam, in Soil Science Division, BARI, Gazipur, for his valuable direct and indirect advice, and encouragement and co-operation during the study period.